 Quite often, especially for authentication, some part of the route logic is shared among multiple endpoints.
-However, these functions don't compose in a straightforward way, as the results can both contain errors (represented as Eithers), and are wrapped in a container.
+However, these functions don't compose in a straightforward way, as authentication usually operates on a single input, which is only a part of the whole logic's input.
 Suppose you have the following methods:

+'''

-''' type AuthToken = String
+type AuthToken = String

 def authFn(token: AuthToken): Future[Either[ErrorInfo, User]]

-def logicFn(user: User, data: String, limit: Int): Future[Either[ErrorInfo, Result]] '''
+def logicFn(user: User, data: String, limit: Int): Future[Either[ErrorInfo, Result]]

+'''